 Working with local land managers and communities, a series of surveys and educational projects will be launched that will encourage local volunteers, land managers and school children to help improve our understanding, and ultimately the quality, of this special little river that wends its way through the Chalke Valley.

-Thanks to funding from The National Lottery Heritage Fund, a project partnership consisting of Wessex Rivers Trust, Farming and Wildlife Advisory Group (FWAG) South West and Wiltshire Wildlife Trust will manage this new project with the Chase & Chalke Landscape Partnership Scheme team at Cranborne Chase Area of Outstanding Natural Beauty.
+Thanks to funding from The National Lottery Heritage Fund, a project partnership consisting of Wessex Rivers Trust, Farming and Wildlife Advisory Group (FWAG) South West and Wiltshire Wildlife Trust will manage this new project with the Chase & Chalke Landscape Partnership Scheme team at Cranborne Chase National Landscape.